PaloAltoNetworks/redist-check/README.md

 You do not have to be superuser to run this script on your host; readonly-superuser will work.

-The 'web' folder also has a web page with lots of info for getting a recommended release for your affected PANOS Version with links on instructions, HowTo's and TAC Support Info.
 Below is a screenshot of the page:

 ![alt text](https://github.com/PaloAltoNetworks/redist-check/blob/main/web/webpage_example.png?raw=true)